 For example, a company with 10 million shares outstanding selling for $2.50 per share has a market cap of $25 million.
-If the shares were selling for $75.00 per share, the market value would be $750 million.
+If the shares were selling for $75.00 per share, the cap would be $750 million.

-Market cap classification (grouping companies by their cap) is a way to segment the market for analysis.
-The idea is that companies with similar market caps are similar in other respects as well.
+Market segmentation by cap (grouping companies by their cap) is a way to organize the market for analysis.
+The idea is that companies with similar caps are similar in other respects as well.
 There is lots of research on investment performance to confirm this segmentation is valid.

-The research shows variations in performance, volatility, and tradability between stocks from different classifications.
-So market cap classification is worth understanding.
+The research shows variations in performance, volatility, and trade-ability between stocks from different classifications.
+So market classification by cap is worth understanding.

 Not much we can do to address the analyst to analyst problem, but we can address the variation over time problem.

-Throughout this site, we will use the following percentiles to classify stocks by market cap:
+Throughout this site, we will use the following percentiles to classify stocks by cap:

-This is consistent with the market cap range of the S&P 1500 which includes the S&P 600, S&P 400 and the S&P 500 indices.
-As of March 2016, the smallest market cap in the S&P 1500 was about US $59M - the lower range of Micro Cap.
+Average capitalization within the categories is consistent with the market cap range of the S&P 1500 which includes the S&P 600, S&P 400 and the S&P 500 indices.
+As of March 2016, the smallest cap in the S&P 1500 was about US $59M - the lower range of Micro Cap.
 The Russell 3000 includes Nano Cap stocks.